The Beast of Yucca Flats: Production

-According to producer Anthony Cardoza, the film's closing scene in which Johnson's character, expressing a final bit of humanity, embraces a jackrabbit, was not planned; a wild rabbit entered the shot while the camera was rolling, and Johnson improvised.
+According to producer Anthony Cardoza, the film's closing scene in which Johnson's character, expressing a final bit of humanity, embraces a jackrabbit, was not planned; a wild rabbit entered the field of view while the camera was rolling, and Johnson improvised.

 The film's total budget was estimated at $34,000.

 Opening murder scene

-The first scene in the film is the strangulation murder of a woman (played by Lanell Cado) who has just stepped out of a shower, by a man whose face is never shown; it is implied that the killer raped her corpse.
-The murderer is dressed like Javorsky after the blast, but the murder is never mentioned during the actual film, nor is there any apparent time and/or place in the film where it could be said to occur.
+The first scene in the film is the strangulation murder of a woman (played by Lanell Cado) who has just stepped out of the shower, by a man whose face is never shown; it is implied that the killer raped her corpse.
+The murderer is dressed like Javorsky after his transformation, but the murder is never mentioned during the actual film, nor is there any apparent time and/or place in the film where it could be said to occur.

 According to an interview with producer Cardoza by film historian Tom Weaver, the scene was added after the film was complete because director Francis liked nude scenes.
 Some prints (such as the one used for the Mystery Science Theater 3000 episode) were edited to show the woman clothed for the duration of the scene (running 81 seconds), with the only nudity being a brief flash of the breast as she towels herself in front of a mirror.
-The 2003 Alpha Video DVD print has a slightly longer version of the scene (running 93 seconds), where the woman is shown naked as she puts on a pair of underwear, with both breasts visible several times before she is shown walking out of the room.
+The prints used for the 2000 Wade Williams DVD and the 2003 Alpha Video DVD have a slightly longer version of the scene (running 98 seconds), where the woman is shown naked as she puts on a pair of underwear, with both breasts visible several times before she is shown walking out of the room.

+Reception
-ReceptionThe Beast of Yucca Flats was universally panned by critics upon its release, with many considering it one of the worst films ever made.

-Author and film critic Leonard Maltin awarded the film one star, or 'BOMB', calling it "one of the worst films ever made".
-In his review, Maltin criticized the overuse of voiceover narration, and an opening sequence unrelated to the main story.
+The Beast of Yucca Flats was universally panned by critics upon its release, with many considering it one of the worst films ever made.
+Author and film critic Leonard Maltin awarded the film one star, or "BOMB", calling it "one of the worst films ever made."
+In his review, Maltin criticized the overuse of voice-over narration, and an opening sequence unrelated to the main story.

-Bruce Eder from AllMovie panned the film, criticizing the film's "pretentious and obtuse narration" and further stating, "The most enjoyable aspect of this movie is its remarkably short running time".VideoHound's Golden Movie Retriever awarded the film their lowest rating, calling it "A really cheap, quasi-nuclear protest film."
+Bruce Eder from AllMovie panned the film, criticizing the film's "pretentious and obtuse narration" and further stating, "The most enjoyable aspect of this movie is its remarkably short running time."

+VideoHound's Golden Movie Retriever awarded the film their lowest rating, calling it "A really cheap, quasi-nuclear protest film."

-On his website Fantastic Movie Musings and Ramblings, Dave Sindelar panned the film's "maddening" voice-over narration, editing, and apparent lack of a real storyline.TV Guide awarded the film 1.5 out of 4 stars, writing, "In an honest attempt to make a brief protest picture, the producers apparently didn't have enough money to accord this any sort of production value."
+On his website Fantastic Movie Musings and Ramblings, Dave Sindelar panned the film's "maddening" voice-over narration, editing, and apparent lack of a substantial storyline.

+TV Guide awarded the film 1.5 out of 4 stars, writing, "In an honest attempt to make a brief protest picture, the producers apparently didn't have enough money to accord this any sort of production value."